qguv/weechat-autoconf/README.md

 auto save the diff of changed options as commands for the FIFO pipe

+## Install

+Once the script is [approved](https://weechat.org/scripts/pending/), it will be as easy as `/script install autoconf.py`.
+In the meantime you need to clone this repo, put a symlink into weechat's python folder and load the script manually with `/script load autoconf.py`.

 ## Options
 * `plugins.var.python.autoconf.autoload`: auto load config on start  (default: "on")
 * `plugins.var.python.autoconf.autosave`: auto save config on quit  (default: "on")